 The dark mode is easier on the eyes when reading at night or in a room with low light.

 However, the traditional dark text on a light background is used almost universally because it has the highest readability and is easier on the eyes during the daytime or in rooms with artificial light.
-This is one of the reasons why books and newspaper are printed on white paper with black text.
+This is one of the reasons why books and newspapers are printed on white paper with black text.

 You should stick to the traditional color scheme of dark text on a light background unless you are in a niche like Hacker Noon.